 The Latest: 3 plead not guilty to murder in deadly '93 fire

-This undated photo provided by the Los Angeles Police Department shows Joseph Monge.
-Monge is one of three suspects arrested in a deadly fire that struck an apartment building in the Westlake district of Los Angeles in 1993, taking the lives of 12 people including the deaths of late-term fetuses.
+Monge is one of three suspects arrested in a deadly fire that struck an apartment building in the Westlake district of Los Ange... .
+This undated photo provided by the Los Angeles Police Department shows Johanna Lopez.

 Comments